Hydraulic or Pneumatic Baler?

 What type Baler is best for cardboard waste?

-It is generally the case that for cardboard, a hydraulic cardboard baler is the better option.
+It is generally the case that for cardboard compaction, a hydraulic cardboard baler is the better option.
 A pneumatic baling machine cannot achieve the pressure that comes with a hydraulic power pack.
 However, you may not need to achieve very dense and heavy bales for your recycler, you may simply want to make movement of material a little easier.

 What type Baler is best for baling plastics?